Skip to main content

 Why this eclipse matters

 On 12 August 2026 the Moon will pass in front of the Sun and cast its shadow cone over the North Atlantic.
-This is the first total solar eclipse visible from continental Europe since 1999 - the intervening totalities (2015, 2021) grazed the Arctic and Antarctic.
-To witness totality, you must be under the few-hundred-kilometre-wide band that crosses western Iceland, arcs over the North Atlantic, comes ashore in Galicia, cuts across northern Spain (Oviedo, Burgos, Valladolid, Zaragoza) and finishes over the western Mediterranean and Majorca.
+This is the first total solar eclipse visible from continental western Europe since 11 August 1999 - the March 2015 totality was only visible from the Faroe Islands and Svalbard.
+To witness totality, you must be under the band, less than 300 km wide, that crosses western Iceland, arcs over the North Atlantic, comes ashore on Spain's Cantabrian coast, cuts across northern and central Spain (Oviedo, Burgos, Valladolid, Zaragoza) and finishes over the western Mediterranean and Majorca.
+Our Spain-Iceland guide lists the cities inside the band with local times.

 What will we see from France?

-At maximum, 87% of the solar disc is covered from Paris, 89% from Lyon, 92% from Marseille, 94% from Perpignan, 96% from Bayonne.
+At maximum, 92.1% of the solar disc's surface is covered from Paris, 93.8% from Lyon, 96.3% from Marseille, 98.2% from Perpignan and about 99.4% from Bayonne and Biarritz.
 At these levels of obscuration, ambient light changes noticeably: shadows sharpen and split, birds go quiet as at dusk, the temperature drops a few degrees.
 But it does not become night - the residual sliver of Sun is still a thousand times brighter than a full Moon.
-Looking directly at it without protection is not safe.
+Looking directly at it without protection is not safe: see our safe-observation guide.

 Times and obscuration by city